Research Using Animals

 Reduction involves minimising the number of animals while maintaining the validity of the data collected, ensuring that no animals are used unnecessarily.

-At UKHSA we use in-vitro screening of potential countermeasures wherever possible, and we have established a comprehensive archive of animal blood and tissues that can be shared across the organisation to develop new technologies or apply new analysis that will enhance our interpretation of previously conducted studies, removing the need for additional animals.
+At UKHSA we use in vitro screening wherever possible, and we have established a comprehensive archive of animal blood and tissues that can be shared across the organisation to develop new technologies or apply new analyses that will enhance our interpretation of previously conducted studies, removing the need for additional animals.

 infographic reducing animal usage.